wenhanwu95/FreqMixFormer/README.md

 ![resuls](imgs/result.png)

 ## Latest Updates:
-* Create the GitHub repository available on 2024/7/18
+* Create the GitHub repository and project website on 2024/7/18
 * Preprint paper is available on arXiv 2024/7/18

 ## TODOs: